michaelikoko/Ecommerce-Store-API/README.md

 API endpoints for an ecommerce store.

+## Features
+-JWT Authentication
+-Admin Page - where the admin can
+ -*manage categories
+ -*manage products
+ -*manage orders
+-API endpoint for searching products

 ## Tools used
-*Django
+-Django
-*Django Rest framework
+-Django Rest framework
-*Rest framework simpleJWT
+-Rest framework simpleJWT